DiamondCoder02/nsfw-game-manager/readme.md

 - [ ] Fix weird long pause after you change some setting?
 - [ ] optimize search ( searchByName: dungeon )
 - [x] "This application requires a Java Runtime Environment." - fix this
+- [ ] Edit the FAQ part about support, those don't work?

 Stupid request from friends: